cyclus/cyclus.github.com/source/module/dynamic_loading.rst

 the executing program.
 In Linux, these libraries are denoted by the suffix '.so', in Windows, '.dll', and in OSX, '.dylib'.

-In *Cyclus*, every *module* is dynamically loaded.
+In |cyclus|, every *module* is dynamically loaded.
 Modules include one or more *agents*.

-The internal process used by the *Cyclus* core is very close to that described in this
+The internal process used by the |cyclus| core is very close to that described in this
 `article <http://www.linuxjournal.com/article/3687>`_.